Jesus’ Teachings Correct

 - What is a meek person and does anyone really want to be qualified this way?

 - Are meek people really happy?
 Are “meek” and “happy” ideas that actually fit together?

 - Is meek the only quality enabling one to inherit the earth?

 - What does “inherit the earth” mean anyway?

-BTW, some people are very futuristic in their definition of “inheriting the earth” but there is good reason to reject this.
+BTW, some people are very futuristic in their definition of “inheriting the earth” but there is good reason to disagree.

 In the end, they say, when God has taken control of every thing and everyone, His children will inhabit and therefore inherit the earth.
 But the truth is, in the end, ALL of God’s children will inhabit the earth whether they were meek or not.

 Jesus mentioned persecution and hungering for righteousness, concepts that apply now.
 There won’t be any persecution in heaven and later, righteousness will be the rule not the goal.
 Now is the time to apply this sermon.

 Jesus is talking about things that must be intentionally processed.
 Meekness will not develop involuntarily.
 It isn’t like breathing or the beating of your heart.
 It isn’t a mysterious phenomenon that occurs when we aren’t looking.
 Your nature will be entirely perfect when you get to heaven but for now all good qualities, like meekness, will develop only through purposeful effort.

 The “earth” He is referring to, in modern terms, is property rights of some kind: intellectual, physical, monetary, entertainment, etc. It also refers to authority and power over accumulated material wealth.